Getting in Recovery

 If you’re like many people who struggle with addiction issues, your day-to-day environment is filled with triggers that can tempt you to drink or use drugs.
 These triggers could be certain people who you party with, a particular spot where you go to get high, or even an entire village, town, or city.
 Living with daily reminders of your substance abuse can make getting sober seem like an impossible goal – that’s why many addicts choose to travel to seek treatment.

 Once you’ve decided it’s time to get help for your drug or Alcohol addiction, you need to decide whether you should travel for treatment, seek a treatment facility close to where you live, or even enroll in an outpatient rehab program.
-Before you decide, you might want to speak with your family doctor, or a counselor at your local drug and Alcohol clinic, since they have experience helping people deal with addictions issues.
+Before you decide, you might want to speak with your family doctor, or a counselor at your local drug and Alcohol clinic, since they have experience helping people deal with addiction issues.

 While the idea of leaving your home, friends, and family for weeks, or even months, can seem overwhelming, the fact is that people who attend treatment programs away from their homes are far more successful in achieving, and maintaining, their sobriety.